 When I'm wrong, I'm going to be the first to raise my hand and admit it.
-If you've missed it and haven't measured up in any way, just join Daniel and say, "Lord, I've failed."
+Just join Daniel and say, "Lord, I've failed."

 To be forewarned is to be forearmed and I say tell me what He's going to be looking for on the day of judgement so I can clean up before I get there.